Careers Information and Guidance

 The Delivery of Careers Education and Guidance

-The main vehicle for the delivery of our programme is through our NSI and Careers lessons, which take place on a weekly basis for K3/4 and a fortnightly basis for KS5.
-Teaching staff have access to their year group channel on TEAMS where all lessons and resources are uploaded each half term.
+The main vehicle for the delivery of our programme is through our Personal Development and Careers lessons, which take place on a weekly basis for K3/4 and KS5.
+Our programme is measured and assessed through staff and student reviews and feedback surveys.
+Teaching staff have access to their year group on OneNote where all lessons and resources are uploaded each half term and pupils, parents and employers can find the careers strand of the programme can be found here

 Our pupils experience many meaningful Employer encounters.
 A wide variety of Employers are invited to deliver Masterclasses or workshops.
 Interested pupils are invited to attend these sessions.
 Pupils are identified from the results of a pupil survey which highlights their areas of interest.
 We welcome new employers who would like to work with our students and support our careers programme.
 Any employers who wish to support strategically can also sign up to become an Enterprise Adviser.